gemerden/anygraph/README.md

 `> pip install anygraph`

-Anygraph has _no dependencies_.
+Anygraph has no dependencies.
 It runs on Python 3.6 and higher.

 ## Testing